 - remaining physically active, but stopping before getting too tired

-- restricting contact with devices that can interfere with the pacemaker, such as mobile phones and microwave ovens
+- restricting contact with devices that can interfere with the pacemaker, such as mobile phones, smart watches, and microwave ovens, and ensuring that these devices are kept at least six inches from the pacemaker

 - visiting a doctor for checkups and if any problems occur